 Thanks to everyone who helped make this comic possible, be it folks who created space or sensitivity readers.
+If you would like to read more about psychosis, in an entertaining, autobiographical way, I highly recommend Ordinary Madness to you.

-If you want to find out more about psychosis, Acutepsychotic on Instagram has curated a fantastic resource list.
 Psychosis is super common, 3 in 100 people will have at least one psychotic episode in their life.
 2-6 people 1,000 have a psychotic disorder, that’s more than the number of people with MS!
 Statistically, we all know quite a few people who have experienced psychosis, but it’s telling just how seldom folks openly talk about it

 Given how common it is, it’s not something we’re very good at talking about.
 I hope this comic can be a small drop in the pond of material needed.